Wrench56/oxnag/README.md

 ## Special thanks

 I would like to thank [@pskrgag](https://github.com/pskrgag) and [@xadaemon](https://github.com/xadaemon).
 Their contributions to the project are beyond of what the git history shows, they have been excellent mentors and helped me debug and understand many `x64` quirks.
 Without them, this project would hardly be possible.

+I would like to also thank [@thewizard985 aka. atom501](https://github.com/atom501) who has been following the project since the start and celebrated each small victory with me.